 "Brain power and energy are pretty good reasons to eat healthy," Chef Celine told the students.
 She then led them through an interactive presentation asking them questions ranging from how different foods make them feel, why we eat healthy and to naming the different food groups.

 "Fresher food tastes sweeter," Celine told the students.
-She then brought the idea of eating fresh food right back to the school which has its own garden where students grow fresh produce.
-Aptly called the Rainbow Garden she then challenged the students to eat a rainbow.
+She then brought the idea of eating fresh food right back to the school which has its own garden where she then challenged the students to eat a rainbow.

 Dividing foods amongst color groups — red and purple, orange, yellow and white, green and blue —slides displayed a variety of foods representative of each color and appeared for the children offering familiar and interesting new choices.